didierfranc/sixtyfour/README.md

 **width** : `number` in px
 **height** : `number` in px

-You can't set width and height choose one and set the other to `null`
+You can't set width and height you have to choose one and set the other to `null`

 ### displayImages
 ```